martinmo/rolevm/README.md

 ## Current limitations

 - Only one role may be bound to an object.
-- Roles must be explicitly unbound to make the base and role object eligible for garbage collection.
+- Roles must be explicitly unbound to make the base (and role) object eligible for garbage collection.
+This is a result of the way RoleVM associates players with roles and vice versa, and cannot be fixed without JVM support for [Ephemerons](https://en.wikipedia.org/wiki/Ephemeron).
 - Only classes with a minimum class format version of 1.7 can be transformed.

 ## Performance